 Typical examples would be dealing with an adult child who’s living with her boyfriend or coping with an adult sibling who has announced that he is gay.
-The callers often struggle with whether to allow the child or sibling to practice the immoral lifestyle in their home.
+The callers often struggle with whether to allow the child or sibling to practice the immoral lifestyle in their homes.
 Do I have to let them spend the night?
 What do I tell my kids?
 How do I deal with this in a loving way?
 Can I truly love my neighbor while rejecting his immoral lifestyle?

-Often people in these situations have tried to take some action already, only to be shot down immediately with the accusation that they are being “judgmental,” that the Bible teaches us not to judge others, that they should just mind their own business.
-“After all,” they’re told, “I’m not judging you and you shouldn’t be judging me.
+Often people in these situations have tried to take some action already, only to be shot down immediately with the accusation that they are being judgmental, that the Bible teaches us not to judge others, that they should just mind their own business.
+“After all,” they’re told, “I’m not judging you, and you shouldn’t be judging me.
 Read the Bible.”
 But is that really what the Bible teaches?

-When pressed to show where the Bible supports this, those who can come up with any response at all usually point to Jesus’ words found in the Gospel of Matthew, “Judge not, that you not be judged.”
+When pressed to show where the Bible supports this, those who can come up with any response at all usually point to Jesus’ words found in the Gospel of Matthew: “Judge not, that you not be judged.”
 Most people will stop there, with the clear conviction that the Bible teaches that we are not to pass any form of judgment on others.
 A closer look at this Bible verse and other related verses, however, uncovers a different understanding of Jesus’ teaching.

 First, let’s look at the full context of Jesus’ words:

 Judge not, that you be not judged.
 For with the judgment you pronounce you will be judged, and the measure you give will be the measure you get.
 Why do you see the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
 Or how can you say to your brother, “Let me take the speck out of your eye,” when there is the log in your own eye?
-You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye.
-(Matt.
-7:1-5)
+You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye (Matt.
+7:1-5).

-In the next two lines Jesus cautions against hypocrisy: “Why do you see the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
+In the next two lines, Jesus cautions against hypocrisy: “Why do you see the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
 Or how can you say to your brother, ‘Let me take the speck out of your eye,’ when there is the log in your own eye?”
 Judging hypocritically is not effective.
 A petty thief admonished by a bank robber only scoffs at his admonisher.

 Jesus then explains how to judge rightly: “First take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye.”
 Much to the point of this article, there can be no doubt that those final words—”take the speck out of your brother’s eye”—are, indeed, permission to judge so long as it is done rightly.

-Other Bible passages which seem on the surface to indicate a condemnation of judging others’ behavior may be treated similarly in their full context.
+Other Bible passages that seem on the surface to indicate a condemnation of judging others’ behavior may be treated similarly in their full context.
 The idea of rightly judging the behavior of others can be found throughout the New Testament.

 Jesus told the Jews, “Do not judge by appearances, but judge with right judgment” (John 7:24).